The Best Hangover Cure From Every Canadian Province

 Whether they’re store-bought or homemade, there’s a jar of pickles in every good Saskatchewanian’s fridge—and it’s not just to satisfy their late-night dill pickle craving, either.
 In the Prairies, the go-to hangover cure is—you guessed it—guzzling down pickle juice straight from the jar.
 If you’re feeling really fancy (or need a double helping of hangover remedy), add the salty brine into your Caesar mix along with a locally-distilled dill pickle vodka.

-With two locations in Winnipeg, Fools & Horses is where locals flock when they need a serious java jolt.
-But when something even stronger is required to clear away the cobwebs, Winnipeggers will pass on the coffee, and instead order a mug of tea.
-Hand-picked in northern Manitoba, Sacred Boreal Wildcraft Tea is the province’s best hangover cure.
-Blending white pine, sweetgrass and sage—all traditionally used by Indigenous peoples to relieve indigestion and reduce inflammation—this herbal tea is a tasty way to banish a whole host of post-party ailments.
+With three locations in Winnipeg, Fools & Horses is where locals flock when they need a serious java jolt.
+But when something even stronger is required to clear away the cobwebs, Winnipeggers will pass on the coffee, and instead order a mug of soothing herbal tea—a tasty way to banish a whole host of post-party ailments.

 The Ontario hangover cure: Vitamin infusions